zdebruine/RcppML/README.md

 The CRAN version is current with the development version.

-Anticipated functionality under active development includes:

-* Dense matrix factorization
+Functionality to be released in the near future includes:

-* Optimizations for symmetric factorization
+* Specializations for dense and/or symmetric factorization
 * Specializations for rank-1 and rank-2 factorizations (faster than _irlba_ SVD counterparts)
-* Efficient and robust solutions to large matrix factorizations
+* Robust solutions to large matrix factorizations
 * Divisive clustering using recursive bipartitioning by rank-2 matrix factorizations
-* Fast initializations for NMF from unconstrained solutions